How to Train a New Hire to Write Quality Blog Posts for You

 - A content marketer has deep, intimate knowledge of their industry and niche.
 There are a lot of subtle signs of this.
 For example, knowing when and when not to define an acronym is a signal.
 You either need to hire a writer with experience in your industry, or take the time to train one to gain that experience over time.

 - A blog post has a purpose.
 That purpose might be awareness or education.
 It might be an overt call to action, like "hire Content Powered to manage your blog for you."
 It might be a subliminal call to action, like how merely by reading this on Content Powered, you're becoming aware of my knowledge of the industry and you're trusting me more to know what I'm doing if you were to, say, hire me to manage your blog for you.
 Content marketing writing has a purpose in every post.

 - The headline and the intro paragraph are the hooks that catch the eye of a potential reader and convince them to read.
 A good content marketer puts as much effort into the first 100 words of a post as they do the next thousand.
 Alright, that's a bit of exaggeration, but it needs extra emphasis.

 - Blog writing (and web writing in general) needs to have a flow.
 A logical progression from A to B to C, with the supporting structures of subheadings, bulleted lists, images, and other elements adding weight.
 Knowing how to formulate a post is a skill that takes years to develop.

 All of this can be learned and trained, it just takes time.
 You can spend less time on training by increasing your salary expenditure to attract a more experienced blogger, but that might not be the ideal option for your business.

-After all, a blog is going to take months or even years before it starts showing valuable returns, and even a high profile writer isn’t going to change that too much.
-We wrote a great post on what to expect and how long blogging takes to start working here.
+After all, a blog is going to take months or even years before it starts showing valuable returns, and even a high profile writer isn't going to change that too much.
+We wrote a great post on what to expect and how long blogging takes to start getting traffic here.

 How to Train a New Writer